 The primary view is near the parking lot and looks down on the falls from the north.
 It is easy to find and often very crowded.
 You can also hike down the trail to the power plants, which takes about 20 minutes.
 The hike is strenuous and leaves many folks huffing and puffing on the way back up, so some years back they put in a parking lot at the bottom.

-Once upon a time, folks could scamper out onto the rocks and picnic near the base of the falls.
+Once upon a time, folks could scamper out onto the rocks and picnic near the base of the falls (see above photo).
 To read more about Snoqualmie Falls, click here.

 Two beautiful places to visit are Ft.
 Ebey State Park and Deception Pass.
 Deception Pass is a narrow strait between Whidbey and Fidalgo islands that is connected by a tall bridge.
-The areas on all sides of the bridge are fun to explore (cliffside picnic, anyone?) and walking across the bridge is an unforgettable experience.
+The areas on all sides of the bridge are fun to explore (cliffside picnic, anyone?) and walking across the bridge is unforgettable.

 Ebey State Park is a 650-acre park on the west-side of Whidbey.
-It is known for its expansive views of the sound and a military earthwork battery system.
-The park includes three miles of shoreline and the sunsets are incredible.
+It is known for its expansive, stunning views of the sound (especially at sunset), and a military earthwork battery system.

 We personally love the White Salmon, but good times are certainly also had on the Wenatchee, Methow, and Skykomish rivers.
-We picked the White Salmon because our boat seems to dump at the Staircase rapids every time – which we find hilarious and exhilarating – and the final stretch leads you over a damn waterfall.
+We picked the White Salmon because our boat seems to dump at the Staircase rapids every time – which we find hilarious and exhilarating – and you also go over a damn waterfall.

 Before you scroll to number thirteen and forget we ever mentioned this, there is a river, or stretch of river, for all degrees of adventure.
 If you aren’t into the whole risking-your-life thing, the Wenatchee and Methow have terrific Class II sections with pleasant, agreeable rides.
 In our opinion, everyone should raft a river because it is without a doubt the most fun you can have with your clothing on.

 If you’re going to visit us in the corner of the country, why not take the opportunity to stalk what is perhaps the most bizarre and surreal animal on earth?
-Do you want your experience to be memorable, or what?
+Do you want a memorable experience, or what?

 The San Juan Islands are made up of four major islands: Lopez, Orcas, Shaw, and San Juan.
 Reached primarily by ferry, the islands make for a lowkey and beautiful retreat from civilization.
 This is one of those places where people visit for a weekend and then decide to move there.